rize-network/app-studio-web/src/components/Tabs/Tabs.md

 ```

 ### **styles**
-"Optional prop for providing custom styling options defined by TabsStyles."
+"Allows for optional styling to be applied to the tabs via a TabsStyles object."

 ```tsx
 import React from 'react';